 Application period for 2014 Sprint Local Giving Program runs May 1 through June 13

 OVERLAND PARK, Kan.
-(BUSINESS WIRE), April 15, 2014 - Sprint (NYSE: S) announced today that it will award three grants to Atlanta nonprofit organizations this year, totaling $50,000.
+(BUSINESS WIRE), April 15, 2014 - Sprint (NYSE: S) announced today that it will award three grants to New York City nonprofit organizations this year, totaling $50,000.
 Grants will be awarded in the amounts of $25,000, $15,000 and $10,000 through the Sprint Foundation, Sprint’s philanthropic arm, as part of the Sprint Local Giving Program.
-This is the fifth year Sprint has offered the program to Atlanta nonprofits.
+This is the fifth year Sprint has offered the program to New York City-area nonprofits.

-“We continue to be impressed by the caliber of applications we receive from Atlanta,” said Debby Ballard, director of Community Affairs for Sprint.
-“We look forward to seeing the innovative programs that the Atlanta nonprofit community has in store for 2014.”
+“We continue to be impressed by the caliber of applications we receive from the New York City area,” said Debby Ballard, director of Community Affairs for Sprint.
+“We look forward to seeing the innovative programs that the New York City-area nonprofit community has in store for 2014.”

 How the Sprint Local Giving Program works

 The Sprint Local Giving Program is a competitive grant program that will award grants to 501(c)3 not-for-profit organizations to fund programs that serve K-12 youth while using technology to provide a meaningful impact in one or more of the following Sprint focus areas:

 - Youth development (including mentoring, leadership and academic achievement)

 - Environmental stewardship